What a Fearful Thing a Neglected Duty Becomes!Authored by: Fred Morgan, CTO, DocuSend, powered by MTI. Updated on July 01, 2019

 Believe it or not, they took pity on a poor foolish teenager and did exactly that.

-A short time later, I happened to be reading a Reader’s Digest magazine (before the internet, we read what we could get our hands on) and ran across a saying that resonated with that experience and impacted my life.
+A short time later, I happened to be reading a dog-eared Reader’s Digest magazine (before the internet, we read what we could get our hands on) and ran across a saying that resonated with that experience and impacted my life.
 It went something like, “What a fearful thing a neglected duty becomes!”
-I can’t find the source for those exact words, but that’s how it stuck in my brain.
+It wasn’t put in those exact words, but that’s how it stuck in my brain.

-Ever since those days, not completing things has put me in a bit of a panic.
+Ever since those days, not completing things has triggered a bit of panic in me.
 (Note to my wife: I don’t count not putting away the tools after I finish a chore as not having completed said chore.)
 Granted, I have had to learn to accept that some things must be abandoned unfinished, but usually, if it is a task I need to do, I can feel it hanging over my head until I get it done.

-There are many more grains of sand to suck you in when the neglected duties accumulate.
+There are many more grains of sand to suck you down when the neglected duties accumulate.

 One of the things I learned when I started working with developers is that many of them are brilliant but don’t have good time-management skills.
 Writing code is fun.
 Testing code, not so much—that’s when you find out you aren’t so good at writing code as you thought!
 And writing documentation so someone else can support your code?
-A root canal would be more fun, which is why when a programmer leaves your employ, you hear their replacement complaining bitterly about how they need to rewrite everything because the code is poorly written.
-It probably wasn’t poorly written, just never documented.
+A root canal would be more enjoyable.

 Start at the Corners

-My farmhand said his father always saved the burras for any child who was misbehaving or being lazy, but I, probably because of my traumatic experience with the tax department, like to start with the corners first.
-When I tackle a new project, I always begin with what I don’t know how to do or the parts I don’t like to do (set up the work environment, write the specs, create plans for backup and testing).
-Then I dive into the dessert—the actual building of the application.
+My farmhand said his father used to always save the burras for any child who was misbehaving or being lazy, but I, probably because of my traumatic experience with the tax department, like to start with the corners first.
+When I tackle a new project, I always begin with what I don’t know how to do or the parts I least like to do (set up the work environment, write the specs, create plans for backup and testing).
+Then I dive into the dessert—actually building the application.
 This works so much better than trying to get myself to do these things AFTER the thrill of the new project is gone.